ArieArya/ChatbotPlatformHack/README.md

   ]
 }
 ```
+If the JSON format is incorrect, a HTTP 400 Bad Request will be raised.
 The response will contain information about the outcome of the new model training:
 ```python
 {'request_info': <str>} # 'model trained successfully' / 'user does not exist' / 'json data not parsed correctly'
 ```